inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

 is good enough.
 For example at the time of writing I downloaded :samp:`Git-1.7.9-preview20120201.exe`.
 The download is around 14mb in size.

-Once the file is downloaded, run it and respnd to the installer prompts as illustrated below:
+Once the file is downloaded, run it and respond to the installer prompts as illustrated below:

 .. figure::  ../../msysgit-step1.jpg